lanwin/esphome_samsung_ac/readme.md

 ## Compatibility

-In generel all devices witch have dedicated communication wires (not only power) should work.
-If you want to be safe when buying a new AC, then just as for NASA support.
+In generel all devices with dedicated communication wires (not only power) should work.
+If you want to be safe when buying a new AC, then just ask for NASA support.

+@hnykda found way to decode Samsungs product numbers.
+Just Google for "FJM Technical Data Book".

 ### Know to work